SoundSkote/skote-portfolio-site/src/posts/Blog03_Map_Interactions.md

 &nbsp;&nbsp;&nbsp;

-When a character enters the capture point, my custom event is triggered.
+When a character enters the capture point, the “GG_Enter_Capture_Audio” custom event is triggered.
 The first thing it checks is the character’s team.
 If the character’s team owns the control point, nothing happens.
 Otherwise, it starts capturing the point and the sound begins to play.

 ![Map_Overview!](/blogImages/Bl03_Enter_Control_Point.png "Enter_Control_Point")